← Back

 . . .

-We spent the next few years building side projects, working in teams, tinkering on concepts ranging from ways to incentivize students to attend more classes (why did we think this would be a good idea?), to hyper-local realtime chat, to how to reduce bureaucracy within companies.
+We spent the next few years building side projects, working in teams, and tinkering on concepts ranging from ways to incentivize students to attend more classes (why did we think this would be a good idea?), to hyper-local realtime chat, to how to reduce bureaucracy within companies.
 But every few months, we would inevitably arrive back to the conversation we had at SO.
 We were obsessed with the vision that we had painted for the world, the question that remained was how we would get there.

 Then, four years ago, we graduated and began working as product managers.
 Our day-to-day was processing new information, and making use of past, collaborative information.
 When overwhelmed by the task of staying on top of ever-evolving work and knowledge, we turned to others who had worked in the role for much longer, expecting that this was a solved problem — surely there’d be words of wisdom at the ready.
 But instead, we were met with equal uncertainty.
-People, after years of desperately searching for a better way, were still getting by stitching together dozens of distinct workflows to supplement their own working memory: email, task managers, knowledge bases, calendar, sticky notes.
+People, after years of desperately searching for a better way, were still getting by stitching together dozens of distinct workflows to supplement their working memory: email, task managers, knowledge bases, calendars, and sticky notes.
 Knowledge transfer between teammates was even worse.
 Shoulder taps and 1:1 meetings were often still the best way to align on something, and if someone had left the team, that historic knowledge was sure to fall through the cracks, only for the wheel to be eventually re-invented.

 We realized that effective, effortless information flow simply didn’t yet exist in the world.
 In late 2019, we decided that wasn’t going to change by itself.